Nic0w/litchi2fp/README.md

   # DISCLAIMER

   **`litchi2fp` OUTPUT HAS NOT YET BEEN TESTED WITH A LIVE DRONE.
-EVEN IF IT HAD BEEN, I AM IN NO WAY RESPONSIBLE FOR ANY DAMAGES DONE TO YOUR DRONE, OR DAMAGES CAUSED BY YOUR DRONE TO THINGS OR PEOPLE, WHEN USING A FLIGHT PLAN PRODUCED BY `litchi2fp` (See Sections 15, 16 of the LICENSE).**git
+EVEN IF IT HAD BEEN, I AM IN NO WAY RESPONSIBLE FOR ANY DAMAGES DONE TO YOUR DRONE, OR DAMAGES CAUSED BY YOUR DRONE TO THINGS OR PEOPLE, WHEN USING A FLIGHT PLAN PRODUCED BY `litchi2fp` (See Sections 15, 16 of the LICENSE).**

 # Litchi Mission Converter